 Stay in the room until told by the authorities that it is safe to come out.
 Turn on your radio for information.

 CLEAN WATER IS CRITICAL DURING EMERGENCIES

-Purifying Water for Household Use
+Purifying Water

 hese treatments are safe ONLY when surface water is contaminated with bacteria or viruses from floods, streams or lakes.